inspectr-hq/inspectr/README.md

 ### Public Exposure of Local Services

 When developing locally, you often need to test integrations or share your local environment with external systems or team members.
-Inspectr Ingress provides a secure, easy-to-use solution for publicly exposing your local service without complicated setup or firewall adjustments.
+Inspectr Ingress provides a secure, easy-to-use tunnel solution for publicly exposing your local service without complicated setup or firewall adjustments.

-- **Secure Public Access** – Create a secure public endpoint linked directly to your local development server.
+- **Secure Public Access** – Create a secure tunnel and public endpoint linked directly to your local development server.

 - **Custom Subdomains** – Choose a unique, custom subdomain to clearly identify and easily share your endpoint.

-- **Real-time Request Capture** – Monitor requests hitting your local service instantly in both the Inspectr UI and console.
+- **Real-time Request Capture** – Monitor requests hitting your tunneled local service instantly in both the Inspectr UI and console.

 - **AI services** – Seamlessly expose local AI, LLM models or MCP servers, enabling easy integration collaboration, or demonstrations from your laptop